On self-similar solutions of a multi-phase Stefan problem in the half-line: Stefan problem with Neumann boundary condition

 \section{Stefan problem with Neumann boundary condition}

-Now we consider the Stefan problem (\ref{1}), (\ref{St}), with the constant initial data $u_0$ and with Neumann boundary condition:
+Now we return to the case of finite $m$ and consider the Stefan problem (\ref{1}), (\ref{St}), with the constant initial data $u_0$ and with Neumann boundary condition:

-where $b_N<0$ is a constant.
+where $\alpha(u)$ is the diffusion function in equation (\ref{diff}), now defined on infinite interval $[u_0,+\infty)$ (we take $u_{m+1}=+\infty$), and $b_N<0$ is a constant.
 The specific form of Neumann boundary data is connected with the requirement of invariance of our problem under the scaling transformations $(t,x)\to (\lambda^2 t,\lambda x)$, $\lambda>0$.
 This allows to concentrate on the study of self-similar solutions $u=u(x/\sqrt{t})$ of the problem (\ref{1}), (\ref{St}), (\ref{Neu}).
 For such solutions conditions (\ref{Neu}) reduce to the requirements

-Since $b_N<0$, we will assume that the function $u(\xi)$ decreases.
-The case $b_N>0$ correspond to an increasing $u(\xi)$ and can be treated similarly.
+Since $\alpha(u)$ is a strictly increasing function and $b_N<0$, we will assume that the function $u(\xi)$ decreases.
+The case $b_N>0$ corresponds to an increasing $u(\xi)$ and can be treated similarly.
 For homogeneous Neumann problem $b_N=0$ there is only the constant solution $u\equiv u_0$.
 Let $u_i$, $i=1,\ldots,m$, be all phase transition temperatures in the interval $[u_0,+\infty)$ so that $u_0\le u_1<\cdots<u_m<u_{m+1}=+\infty$.
 As in Section~\ref{sec1}, we suppose that the latent specific heat $d_1>0$ if $u_1=u_0$.
 Assume that $u=u(\xi)$ is a decreasing self-similar solution of (\ref{1}), (\ref{St}), (\ref{Neu}).
 Then $u(0)>u_0$ and there is an integer $n$, $0\le n\le m$, such that $u_n<u(0)\le u_{n+1}$.
 We call this number $n$ (i.e., the number of phase transitions) a type of solution $u$.
-Solution of type $0$ does not contain free boundaries and can be found by the formula
+The Neumann condition for a solution of type $n$ reads $k_nu'(0)=b_N$ (notice that $k_nu_x$ is exactly the heat flow through the boundary point $x=0$).
+A solution of type $0$ does not contain free boundaries and can be found by the formula